rapidestlime/SUTD-Digital-World-10.009/README.md

 4. kivy_deps.sdl2       0.2.0
 5. kivy                 1.11.1

-ZIP FILE LINK(To download the required files as one whole file):
+GITHUB LINK (To view the whole project or download the required files as one whole file): https://github.com/rapidestlime/SUTD-Digital-World-10.009

 P.S. : Do turn on your computer's speakers as there will sound effects in the game :)